lupyuen/zig-bl602-nuttx/README.md

 Flags: 0x1, RVC, soft-float ABI
 ```

-This won't link with NuttX because NuttX is compiled with Hardware Floating-Point.
+This won't link with NuttX because NuttX is compiled with Hardware Floating-Point ABI.

 We fix this by modifying the ELF Header...